 We’ve presented 3 very different products which perform similar tracking functions to varying degrees.
 It really comes down to balancing your needs together with your budget.
 I would say you really need to think about what kind of range you realistically need.
 Is 500 acres enough?
 If so, and you live in a city or suburb and don’t plan on hunting consider RoamEO.
 It seems to be fairly priced while you still get to tinker with a cool interface and some decent features.
 Loc8tor, while useful, really has some range limitations but again that goes on a case by case basis.

-Keep in mind, Amazon is really good about returns so if you try it out and don’t like it you can probably return it for a full refund.
+Amazon is really good about returns so if you try it out and don’t like it you can probably return it for a full refund.
 If you do decide to test out one of these devices please come back and tell us about the product and share your story here.